nm7c00/IoT/example/readme.md

 # test

-This is a test project that blinks the
-LED_BUILTIN (at PB5) for 1 second, every
-other second.
+This is an example project with a very small circuit that turns on an led when a button is pressed
 <br>
 <br>

 ## Hardware

 + arduino uno r3 (atmega328p)
++ an led, some resistors and a button

 ## Dependencies